 Hypothesis

-The hypothesis for the first experiment is, that the first and the third tube will not show any amplification of DNA, while the second tube will show an amplification of DNA.
+The hypothesis for the first experiment is that the first and the third tube will not show any amplification of DNA, while the second tube will show an amplification of DNA.
 The fifth and the sixth tube will show an amplification of DNA, while the seventh tube will not show an amplification of DNA.
 This hypothesis is based on the fact, that the first tube contains no GFP gene, therefore it can not be amplified.
 The second tube contains the GFP gene, which should lead to an amplification.
 The third tube contains water and no DNA as template.
 The fifth and sixth tube contains DNA which has the actin gene.
 This and the Actin PCR mix should lead to an amplification of the gene.
 The seventh tube contains no DNA.
 The hypothesis for the second experiment is, that the first and the second tube will show an amplification of cDNA.
-The hypothesis is, that the first tube, which contains the control sample, will show a higher amount of cDNA than the second tube, which contains the PDS-silenced cDNA.
-The third tube contains water and no cDNA as template, therefore no amplification.
+The hypothesis is, that the first tube, which contains the control sample, will show a higher amount of cDNA than the second tube, which contains the cDNA from PDS-silenced tissue.
+The third tube contains water and no cDNA as template, therefore no amplification is expected.
 The fifth and sixth tube contains cDNA which has the actin gene.
 This and the Actin PCR mix should lead to an amplification of the gene.
 The amplified content in the fifth and sixth tube should contain the same amount of amplified cDNA.
 The seventh tube contains no cDNA.

 Methods